ldaniels528/cortex/README.md

 Cortex
 ======

-A multi-paradigm virtual machine-based experimental programming language
+An experimental multi-paradigm virtual machine-based programming language

 # Objective
 To build a language that combines everything